MusicInfuser: Making Video Diffusion Listen and Dance: Experiments

+We conduct human evaluation to validate MusicInfuser's performance and examine the correlation between Video-LLM-based quantitative assessment (Tables \ref{tab:dance-quality} and \ref{tab:video-quality}) and human judgments.
+Fig.~\ref{fig:human} presents the results of our human evaluation study, where we assess generated videos across multiple dimensions including video quality, music-dance alignment, motion realism, and choreography complexity.
+The human evaluation demonstrates that our approach consistently outperforms previous work, with evaluators particularly noting improvements in video quality and movement naturalness.
+The details of the human evaluation are provided in the supplementary material.

-\paragraph{Ablation Studies} Our ablation study (Table~\ref{tab:abl}) systematically evaluates the contribution of each component in our framework.
-The full model achieves the highest overall score, with the layer adaptability selection providing the most significant contribution.
-HR-LoRA contributes substantially to movement realism, while our Beta-Uniform scheduling improves body representation.
-The naive feature addition baseline, where instead of using the ZICA adapter we simply spatially expand the audio feature and add it to the corresponding frame, performs worse than our approach in most metrics, confirming the effectiveness of our ZICA strategy.
-Additionally, in Table~\ref{tab:prompt-alignment}, we show the trade-off between style capture and creative interpretation of the prompt depending on the base prompt ratio of 0\% and 100\%.
+\paragraph{Ablation Studies} In Table~\ref{tab:qwen-omni}, we evaluate the contribution of the components in our framework.
+Using Beta-Uniform scheduling improves body representation and movement realism.
+The naive feature addition baseline, where instead of using the ZICA adapter we simply spatially expand the audio feature and add it to the corresponding frame, similar to ControlNet~\cite{zhang2023adding}, performs worse than our approach in most metrics, confirming the effectiveness of our ZICA strategy.
+Not zero-initializing the cross-attention layers~\cite{ye2023ip} results in a remarkable drop in the video quality metric.
+Additionally, in Table~\ref{tab:prompt-alignment}, we show the trade-off between style capture and creative interpretation of the prompt depending on the base prompt ratio, meaning how frequently we replaced the prompt with the basic prompt.
+More ablation studies and analysis are in the supplementary material.

-\paragraph{Diversity of Results} By varying the random seed while keeping the prompt and music constant, our model generates diverse choreographies as shown in Fig.~\ref{fig:diversity}, demonstrating that it does not simply memorize specific dance routines for particular music tracks but instead learns a rich mapping between music and movement possibilities.
+\paragraph{Diversity of Results} By varying the random seed while keeping the prompt and music constant, our model generates diverse choreographies, as shown in Fig.~\ref{fig:diversity}, demonstrating that it does not simply memorize routines for particular tracks but is capable of generating diverse dance sequences.